Liechtensteiner Panoramaweg

 Descent: 1290 m

 A strong mountain stage with plenty to keep you looking up: green pastures around Alp Gafadura, the rocky Saroja Pass and the sharp towers of the Drei Schwestern.
-The trail mixes open views with rougher alpine sections, giving a real sense of moving through the wild side of Liechtenstein.
+Open views and rougher alpine sections give this day a proper wild Liechtenstein bite.

-After Saroja Pass, the trail climbs into rugged limestone terrain toward Wolan and the Drei Schwestern area.
+After Saroja Pass, the trail climbs through rugged limestone toward Wolan and the Drei Schwestern area.
 You pass a rock window, the ascent to the Drei Schwestern and steep sections with climbing elements.
-Around Kuegrat, the highest peak of the Drei Schwestern group at 2,123 metres, the route feels properly alpine, with Garsellikopf and Gafleispitz close by.
+Around Kuegrat, the highest peak of the group at 2,123 metres, it feels seriously alpine, with Garsellikopf and Gafleispitz nearby.

 Hotel Restaurant Kulm